maik97/peak-shaver/docs/intro/getting_started.rst

 - ``prediction_mean_label_seq`` with ``TYPE='MEAN_LABEL_SEQ'``: Predictions where just the label data is modified with a rolling mean
 - ``prediction_seq`` with ``TYPE='SEQ'``: Sequence-Predictions of the unmodified dataset, each sequence can be transformed to the mean or max value with ``max_seq(prediction_seq)`` or ``mean_seq(prediction_seq)``

-All these different approaches will have similar results, but can be used to optimize the predictions furthermore.
+All these different approaches will have similar results, but can be used to optimize the predictions.
 If you want to tune the parameters, look up the ``wahrsager`` class :ref:`here <wahrsager_doc>` (change time-frame, LSTM size, ...).
 Note that for every new time-frame a separate dataset will be created.

 Set ``PLOTTING=True`` if you want to see a graph of the predictions compared to the actual data.
 You also can find the saved graphs in either _BIG_D/LSTM-graphs/ or _small_d/LSTM-graphs/.
 An example graph is provided below: